ramhunte/forest_finder/myapp/text/about.md

 <br>

-After selecting your filters of interest, click `Find` and the map will populate predicted forested area (colored raster data) in that county by species/group inside of the county boundaries (line vector data).
+After selecting your filters of interest, click `Find` and the map will populate predicted forested area (colored raster data) in that county by tree species/group inside of the county boundaries (red line vector data).
 A legend will populate in the lower left hand corner that will link the tree species/groups to the associated color on the map.
 This legend and the forested area can both be hidden using the `Legend` and `Trees` toggles.